 Digital Gold or e-Gold

-- You lose 6% in e-gold as soon as you buy them – 3% in GST and 2-3% in the buy-sell spread (the difference between buy price and sell price on any day – buy price is 2-3% higher than the selling price).
+- You lose 2-3% right off the bat due to the buy-sell spread (the difference between the buy price and sell price on any day – buy price is 2-3% higher than the selling price).

-ETF, or Exchange Traded Fund, are commodity-based Mutual Fund – they invest in commodities instead of stocks.
+ETFs, or Exchange Traded Funds, are commodity-based Mutual Funds – they invest in commodities instead of stocks.
 A Gold ETF invests in gold.
 When you invest in Gold ETF you get equivalent units instead of actual gold.